Tobias Harris Is the NBA's Swiss Army Knife

 "I consider myself a hooper," Harris says.
 "I tell people all the time: I can play anywhere and be effective.
 I just think the energy that I bring, I play in the flow of the game.
 I can impact the game in different ways.
 I really know how the game is played now."

 Still, there has been some consistency.
 Boban Marjanovic, one half of the Bobi and Tobi Show, has been with Harris through both the Pistons and Clippers trades.
-Harris hasn’t been able to shake Marjanovic, who developed a close friendship fit for a buddy cop movie.
+Harris hasn't been able to shake the Serb, who developed a close friendship fit for a buddy cop movie.

 "I think Tobias plays good when he's with me," the Sixers center jokes.
 "I want the people that signed him to know that."